Human, Social and Political Sciences

 - Maja Spanu is a Junior Research Fellow in International Relations at Homerton, where she is completing a book on the politics of self-determination in the twentieth century international system.
 She also co-convenes the International Relations and History network here in Cambridge.

-Applicants for HSPS will take a written test in November in the year they apply.
+Applicants for HSPS will take a pre-interview written assessment in October in the year they apply.
 For most applicants, this test will be administered at their school or college.
-There is information about the test here.
+There is information about the assessment here.

 You will be expected to send to Homerton two pieces of written work as part of your application.
 These will usually be pieces of work that you have done at school or college as part of your current studies, that have been marked by your teachers.
 Essays on topics on the social sciences, or in subjects like History or English that involve writing critical, argumentative essays are always suitable.
 If you are not sure what to send, please get in touch with the College; if need be, we can set you a suitable assignment.